 As a lab for new approaches to city living, circular economy principles were high on the agenda, with materials being a key focus.
 The vision looks at buildings as ‘material banks’ to maximise the re-using and recycling of materials while reducing construction and demolition-related waste.
 By integrating the use of innovative ‘digital twins’ – a dynamic building that feeds performance data back to an identical digital model to track performance – together with virtual material passports to enabling the tracking and repurposing of a piece of material in a way that it expands its entire lifecycle.

 The tech hub will be serviced by a resilient – and possibly self-sufficient- infrastructure framework, including a decentralised energy supply network as well as a sustainable waste management system.
 The water management will be designed to recover nutrients from the water cycle through a decentralised treatment of wastewater streams.

-This unique collaboration enabled us to accelerate sustainable and digital urban innovation and inspire cities around the world to improve the life of people. ”Martin Pauli Germany Foresight Consulting Leader Talk to Martin
+This unique collaboration enabled us to accelerate sustainable and digital urban innovation and inspire cities around the world to improve the life of people. ”Martin Pauli Europe Foresight Leader Talk to Martin

 Digital lifeblood: a connected environment to optimise user experience

 From the micro all the way to a macro level, digital technologies will enable a smart, more efficient operation of The Urban Tech Republic while significantly improving user experience.
 Buildings will be upgraded to optimise energy use, while a set of apps will enable improved wayfinding and mobility within the campus.